Flaize Logo

 Under net metering, surplus electricity exported to the grid is credited at Feed-in Tariff (FiT) rates, which vary by DISCOM but are typically Rs.2-Rs.4 per unit.
 Since most DISCOMs are moving to gross metering for larger systems, the effective savings come from offsetting your own consumption, which is worth your full retail tariff (Rs.5-Rs.10/unit depending on your slab).

-A 3kW rooftop solar system typically costs Rs.1 lakh-Rs.1.5 lakh before subsidy.
-After the central government subsidy of Rs.78,000 (for systems up to 3kW), your effective cost can come down to Rs.30,000-Rs.70,000.
+A 3kW rooftop solar system in Kerala typically costs Rs.1.85 lakh-Rs.2.15 lakh before subsidy.
+After the central government subsidy of Rs.78,000 (for systems of 3kW and above), your net cost comes down to approximately Rs.1,07,000-Rs.1,37,000.
 It generates around 12-15 units/day and is ideal for a 2-3 BHK home with moderate appliance usage.

 Total cost of ownership for a 5kW system over 25 years: • Upfront cost: Rs.2-Rs.2.5 lakh (installed) • Annual maintenance: Rs.3,000-Rs.8,000 • Inverter replacement (year 10-12): Rs.15,000-Rs.30,000 • Total 25-year savings on electricity: Rs.8-Rs.15 lakh (depending on tariff hikes) Tip: Net ROI over 25 years can exceed 400% for most grid-connected rooftop systems in India.